A note on arithmetic in finite types: A new version of arithmetic in finite types

 \section{A new version of arithmetic in finite types}

-As mentioned in the introduction, the system $\nha$ has the problem that it has a primitive notion of equality at higher types: this blocks the soundness of the Dialectica interpretation.
+As mentioned in the introduction, the system $\nha$ has the problem that it has a primitive notion of equality at higher types: consequently, atomic formulas are not decidable and this blocks the soundness of the Dialectica interpretation.
 We will try to solve this by defining equality at higher types in terms of equality at ground type.
 This is presumably not possible in $\nha$, but it is possible in both $\eha$ and $\iha$: in $\eha$ one can define equality at higher types extensionally, while in $\iha$ one can directly use the combinator $\bf e$ to reduce equalities at higher types to equalities at base type.
-Both these systems, however, exclude important classes of models (like HRO in case of $\eha$ and HEO in case of $\iha$) and the way they reduce equalities at higher types to equalities at base type are incompatible.
-Therefore we are looking for a ``modular'' way to reduce equalities at higher type to equalities at base type which is compatible both with extensional and intensional features.
+Both these systems, however, exclude important classes of models (like HRO in case of $\eha$ and HEO in case of $\iha$) and the way they reduce equalities at higher types to equalities at base type are often incompatible.
+Therefore we are looking for a ``modular'' way to reduce equalities at higher type to equalities at base type which is compatible with both extensional and intensional features.

 To see how to do this, let us consider the following \emph{principle of observational equivalence}: